sunsuk7tp/MyCassandra/README.md

 For example, if you want to use MySQL,
 ## 1) add several statements at {$config_file}
 {$config_file} is cassandra.yaml (MyCassandra-0.2) or conf/storage-conf.xml (MyCassandra-0.1).
+A user for MyCassandra needs to hava all privileges to create MySQL's database and table.
 ### @ MyCassandra-0.2
     engines:
         - name: MySQL